phxdev1/phxdev-home/content/about.md

     weight: 4
 layout: page
 ---
 **Mark Scott** is Software Architect from Phoenix, Arizona.
-He currently build innovative solution for the Now Learning platform at [ServiceNow ](https://servicenow.com) In addition to his work on the ServiceNow platform, Mark started his career as a developer in the C#/ASP.NET space building full stack applications and APIs.
+He currently builds innovative solutions for the Now Learning platform at [ServiceNow ](https://servicenow.com) In addition to his work on the ServiceNow platform, Mark started his career as a developer in the C#/ASP.NET space building full stack applications and APIs.
 His current technology interests include:

 * ServiceNow
 * NodeJS